Famous Dave's Barbecue Party Cookbook

 • It should have some piece of bone in it...in fact, the longer the bone, the better.

 I used a USDA Choice, 7-bone chuck roast for this recipe, so called not because it contains seven bones, but because the piece of shoulder blade bone it contains looks like the number seven.
-This is an easy roast to find in most supermarkets, and any good butcher will know what you want if you ask for a "7-bone roast".
+These roasts are getting harder to find in many supermarkets, but any good butcher will know what you want if you ask for a “7-bone roast” and should be able to accommodate your request.

-The roast shown in the picture weighed 5.45 pounds.
+The roast shown above weighed 5.45 pounds.
 Choose something in the 5-6 pound range for this recipe.

-You'll also need a disposable foil pan.
-Make sure to buy one that measures 18" or less diagonally so it fits on the WSM cooking grate.
+You’ll also need a disposable foil pan and aluminum foil wide enough to cover the pan.
+Make sure to buy a pan that measures 18″ or less diagonally so it fits on the WSM top cooking grate.

 Season The Meat

-Now, I know this sounds like a weird combination, but if you look at the ingredients on each packet it starts to make sense:
+Now, I know this sounds like a weird combination, but if you look at the ingredients list on each packet, you see some flavor combinations that start to make sense:

-• Brown Gravy: Starch, whey, salt, oils, beef flavor, onion powder, garlic powder, spices, etc.
+• Brown Gravy: Starch, whey, salt, oils, beef flavor, onion powder, granulated garlic powder, spices, etc.

-• Ranch Dressing: Sugar, buttermilk, salt, MSG, garlic powder, onion powder, spices, etc.
+• Ranch Dressing: Sugar, buttermilk, salt, MSG, granulated garlic powder, onion powder, spices, etc.

 • Italian Seasoning: Sugar, salt, garlic, onion, spices, bell pepper, carrots, parsley, etc.

-The etcetera part of each packet includes things you can't pronounce and don't know the purpose of, and if you're OK with that, I think you'll like the results.
-If not, just season your roast with salt, pepper, and maybe some granulated garlic.
+The etcetera part of each packet includes things you can’t pronounce and don’t know the purpose of, and if you’re OK with that, I think you’ll like the results.
+If not, just season your roast with salt, pepper, and maybe some granulated garlic powder.

-Pour the contents of each packet into a small bowl and mix together, as shown in Picture 2.
+Pour the contents of each packet into a small bowl and mix together.
+This makes enough seasoning for two roasts, so divide the mixture in half and save half for future use.

-Pour 1 cup of beef broth or water over the roast, as shown in Picture 4.
+Pour 1 cup of beef broth or water over the roast.
 No stirring is necessary.

 Fire The WSM

 Fire-up the cooker using the Minion Method.
-Fill the charcoal chamber 3/4 full with unlit Kingsford charcoal briquettes, then place 20-40 lit coals on top of the unlit ones.
+Fill the charcoal chamber 3/4 full with unlit Kingsford Charcoal Briquets, then use a Weber chimney starter to light 20-40 briquettes and place them on top of the unlit charcoal.

 Put the water pan in the cooker and fill it with cold tap water to help with temperature control.